groupdocs-redaction/GroupDocs.Redaction-Docs/java/developer-guide/basic-usage/spreadsheet-redactions.md

 url: redaction/java/spreadsheet-redactions
 title: Spreadsheet redactions
 weight: 8
-description: Java redaction API allows to redact data of sensitive or private nature from your XLS, XLSX, ODS spreadsheet document formats. and others
+description: This article shows that how Java redaction API allows to redact data of sensitive or private nature from your XLS, XLSX, ODS spreadsheet document formats and others.
-keywords: Java, redaction, redact data, xls, xlsx, ods
 productName: GroupDocs.Redaction for Java
 hideChildren: False
 ---